 Her eyes close.
 Then they open.
 Her phones are full of messages and say it’s over eight hours later.

 Caroline: Those messages get her attention.

 GM: An email from Denise reports there are no assets or properties attached to the name René Baristheaut, as that man has been dead for 117 years.
 Caroline is ironically correct in her guess that René was a soldier, for he fought in the 1898 Spanish-American War as a Marine Corps officer and was reported killed in action.
-He was excommunicated from the Catholic Church before he left for war, though records from that far back are spotty and Denise’s investigators have not yet been able to determine why.
-(Nor will they, unless the matter is particular interest to her.)
+He was excommunicated from the Catholic Church before he left for war, though records from that far back are spotty and Denise’s investigators have not been able to determine why.
+(Nor do they seem inclined to, unless the matter is particular interest to Caroline.)

-They do determine the Baristheauts were a well-to-do Creole family that prospered during the Antebellum era.
-Like many of their peers, the Baristheauts’ fortunes steadily declined after the Civil War.
-René’s death might have even been a mercy: they were spared the humiliating generational erosion of their wealth and status that many other Creoles suffered.
-The Baristheaut name died with Caroline’s sire, for he was his family’s only male heir.
+Denise’s people have determined the Baristheauts were a well-to-do Creole family that prospered during the Antebellum era.
+Like many of their peers, the Baristheauts’ fortunes were hit hard by the Civil War and steadily declined throughout the Gilded Age.
+René’s death might have even been a mercy: the family was spared the humiliating generational erosion of their wealth and status that many other Creoles suffered.
+The Baristheaut name died with Caroline’s sire, for he was his bloodline’s only male heir.
 He had sisters who married into other families, but his father never recovered from René’s loss, and died only a year later.
 Father and son are both interred in St. Louis Cemetery.